jb753/turbigen/src/turbigen2/ARCHITECTURE.md

   statements commented out --- so it went too, and with it the `row_meta` that existed to feed it.

+## Initial guess

+A grid leaves the mesher as geometry with reference scales and no flow in it.
+`guess.apply(grid, machine)` writes one: circumferentially uniform, taken from the mean line along the annulus mid-span, and applied by ember's `apply_guess_meridional`, which is a nearest-neighbour search in the meridional plane and so needs no topology matching.

+It is a free function, and the `mesh` verb calls it, so the grid that verb hands back is the one a solver would start from and plotting it shows what will actually be solved.
+Nothing of ours passes between the two halves --- the guess is an ember `Block` and the target an ember `Grid` --- so there is no guess class, and no family until a second strategy earns one.

+Two things are easy to get wrong here, and both fail silently.

+**The guess block must carry the grid's own fluid.** `apply_guess_meridional` does `block.set_fluid(block_guess.fluid)` on every block it touches, so a guess built with the mean line's fluid replaces the scales and datum the mesher set.

+**And its state must be transferred datum-independently.** Conserved energy is measured from the datum where internal energy is zero, so copying a mean line's conserved variables into a block whose fluid has a different datum reinterprets them --- by about a hundred kelvin, for a datum moved as far as `referenced_fluid` moves it, while the result looks perfectly well formed.
+Pressure, temperature and velocity carry across; `conserved` does not.

+`to_quasi3d` is not ported.
+It builds a guess with a pitchwise pressure difference from the blade loading and a radial-equilibrium correction, and the physics is reasonable, but it was **commented out** in the package this replaces (`config.py:846-849`) and its ember counterpart `Grid.apply_guess_quasi3d` has never been called either.
+Two hundred lines that have never run are not a port, they are a rewrite; worth revisiting once there is a solver to time it against.

 ## Restart guesses

 A converged flow field is carried into the next run as an initial guess.
 The